Last reviewed on 30th August 2023 by Martin Alexander (Mortgage Advisor)

 A lifetime mortgage allows you to secure a loan against your home which isn’t repaid until death or in permanent care.
 What makes this mortgage unique is that you can release tax-free capital from your property without having to move home.
 Furthermore, lifetime mortgages are only available for those aged 55 or over.

 It’s important to note that this is a financial commitment and requires careful consideration before deciding on what’s best for you.

 What is a lifetime mortgage?

-The main difference between a lifetime mortgage and a remortgage to release equity is that the loan doesn’t need to be repaid until death or if you go into care.
-Interest is rolled up and is repaid on the sale of your property.
+The main difference between a lifetime mortgage and a regular mortgage is that the loan doesn’t need to be repaid each month.
+Lifetime mortgages are typically repaid on death or if you go into long-term care.
+As a result, you aren’t tied into repaying the loan while you’re alive.